scholar-of-artifice/polyglot-security-foundations/docs/deep-dive/sidecar-pattern-explained.md

 ### 1) Shared Volume
 The agent needs a place to write credentials.
 The application needs a place to read credentials.
-Here is an example for the `vault-agent-overwhelming-minotaur` and app `overwhelming-minotaur` do this:
+Here is an example for the `vault-agent-overwhelming-minotaur` and  `overwhelming-minotaur` pairing:
 ➡️ [`vault-agent-overwhelming-minotaur`](https://github.com/scholar-of-artifice/polyglot-security-foundations/blob/e6ddcb907e770a6d68510799f014402e6eb851a4/docker-compose.yaml#L48-L50)
 ➡️ [`overwhelming-minotaur`](https://github.com/scholar-of-artifice/polyglot-security-foundations/blob/e6ddcb907e770a6d68510799f014402e6eb851a4/docker-compose.yaml#L170-L172)